JoachimGoedhart/JoachimGoedhart/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Shiny apps/R tutorials for #dataViz
-- 🔬 I have an interest in quantitative imaging and image analysis
+- 🔬 I have an interest in fluorescent probes, quantitative imaging and image analysis
-- 🌐 Our Shiny apps are available at [https://huygens.science.uva.nl/](https://huygens.science.uva.nl/)
+- 🌐 You'll find more information on [my website](https://joachimgoedhart.github.io/)
+- 🔭 Check out our [Shiny apps](https://huygens.science.uva.nl/) for #dataViz
 - 📓 Let me know if you have input on my book with [R/ggplot2 dataViz protocols for scientists](https://joachimgoedhart.github.io/DataViz-protocols/)
-- 🌱 I’ve just started as a Carpentries Instructor
+- 🌱 I’m a Carpentries Instructor
-- 💬 Ask me about anything
+- 💬 Ask me about anything via [twitter](https://twitter.com/joachimgoedhart) or mastodon (https://mas.to/@JoachimGoedhart)
-- 📫 Contact me on twitter: @joachimgoedhart
-- 🔔 Contact me on mastodon: [mas.to/@JoachimGoedhart](https://mas.to/@JoachimGoedhart)
+-

 ![](https://hit.yhype.me/github/profile?user_id=39348589)